Learning on

 Logo of Memphremagog Science & Education Center with text in English and French, featuring a stylized open book design.

 MemSEC is developing the Gateway Center, a hybrid learning facility.
-This innovative space features interactive exhibits designed and curated by experts, fostering a deeper understanding of the lake’s cultural and ecological significance.
+This innovative space features interactive exhibits, fostering a deeper understanding of the lake’s cultural and ecological significance.

 Northern Star